1920s Blender’s Glass (Speciality Drinks)

 The downsides of the Blender’s Whisky Glass

-There are two: it is very fragile and a tricky whisky glass to clean.
+There are two: it is quite fragile and a tricky whisky glass to clean.

 It is a hand-blown piece of art but I have the impression the connection between the stem and the tulip is a weak point.
 Mine is still intact but I’ve seen more than few broken glasses come by on Facebook, always around the stem.

-Update: as Billy from TWE pointed out, they’ve updated the design and addressed the flaws: the stem should be much less fragile now!
+Update 2019: as Billy from TWE pointed out, they’ve updated the design and addressed the flaws.
+I can confirm the revised stem is more robust and much less fragile!

 Final thoughts